D. Brent Sandy, Hear Ye the Word of the Lord: What We Miss If We Only Read the Bible

 Dunn, James.
 The Oral Gospel Tradition.
 Grand Rapids, Mich.
 Eerdmans, 2013.
 390 pp. pb; $45.00.
 Link to Eerdmans.

-This new collection of essays published by Dunn from 1977 to 2011 on topic related to oral tradition standing behind the New Testament.
-Some of these essays were articles in journals, but others were in difficult to find Festschrift or essay collections published in expensive European series.
-Unless you are blessed to have a major theological research center nearby, most readers are not able to easily find access to this rich material.
-That these essays focus Dunn’s view of oral tradition is an additional benefit of the collection.
-While his work over the last 30 years on the topic resulted in the massive Jesus Remembered (Eerdmans, 2003).
+This new collection of essays was published by Dunn from 1977 to 2011 on topics related to oral tradition standing behind the New Testament.
+Some of these essays were journal articles, but others were difficult to find.
+Festschrift or essay collections published in expensive European series.
+Unless you are blessed to have a major theological research center nearby, most readers cannot easily find access to this rich material.
+The fact that these essays focus on Dunn’s view of oral tradition is an additional benefit of the collection.
+While his work over the last 30 years on the topic resulted in the massive Jesus Remembered (Eerdmans, 2003).Oral Gospel Tradition James Dunn

-Dunn OralIn the introduction to this book, Dunn recalls that an early “shaping influence” in his thinking about how oral traditions develops was Kenneth Bailey’s anecdotal reports of how oral tradition still functions in communities in Egypt and Lebanon.
+In the introduction to this book, Dunn recalls that an early “shaping influence” in his thinking about how oral traditions develop was Kenneth Bailey’s anecdotal reports of how oral tradition still functions in communities in Egypt and Lebanon.
 This collection includes a spirited defense of Bailey in a 2009 issue of the Journal for the Study of the Historical Jesus.

-Oral tradition is necessarily different than a literary document, but as Dunn points out in his essay on “Altering the Default Setting,” there were very few people who would have read a document in the first century.
+Oral tradition is necessarily different than a literary document.
+Still, as Dunn points out in his essay on “Altering the Default Setting,” very few people would have read a document in the first century.
 Most would have heard the book read to them.
 Even the letters of Paul were oral performances by a representative of the Apostle.
 This means that oral tradition is communal in character (p.
 54).
 Rather than a solitary reader silently scanning a text, oral tradition was spoken for the whole community in a public performance.
 This means that we ought to pay more attention to studies on reception theory (Dunn cites J. M. Foley, for example).
 Since the community gathered and heard the tradition in a public performance, there were one or more people in the community who were responsible for maintaining the community’s tradition (p.
 55).
 These persons would function as guardians of an apostolic tradition.

 Part three of the collection considers the oral gospel as it relates to the “quest for the historical Jesus.”
 In “Remember Jesus: How the Quest for the Historical Jesus Lost Its Way” (chapter 12), Dunn first lodges a protest against the false dichotomy – “Jesus of History” vs. “Christ of Faith.”
-The Quest for the Historical Jesus was motivated by the desire to find the “real Jesus” that stood behind the layers of dogma created by the church, as if they were rescuing Jesus from the church (p.270).
+The Quest for the Historical Jesus was motivated by the desire to find the “real Jesus” that stood behind the layers of dogma created by the church as if they were rescuing Jesus from the church (p.270).
 Dunn finds this wrongheaded.
 The “quest” ought to begin with the assumption that Jesus evoked faith from the very beginning and that faith is “the surest indication of the historical reality and effect of his mission” (p.
 271).
 Jesus did things that were believed and remembered from the moment it happened.
 Second, Dunn argues that the reliance on literary sources short-circuits the Quest, rather scholars ought to investigate the oral tradition used by the written sources.
 Third, Dunn protests against looking for a Jesus that is different than his environment.
-Here he has the criterion of “double dissimilarity” in mind, the idea that Jesus’ words are more likely to be authentic if they are different from both Judaism and later Christianity.
+Here, he has the criterion of “double dissimilarity” in mind, the idea that Jesus’ words are more likely to be authentic if they differ from Judaism and later Christianity.
 This is part of a “dismaying trend” to separate Jesus from Judaism (p.283), something that the “New Perspective on Paul” has battled in Pauline Studies.
-Rather than a non-Jewish Jesus, the Quest ought to be looking at the Gospels for a Jewish Jesus, since that is exactly what he was!
-Here he cites E. P. Sanders, N. T. Wright, and James Charlesworth as scholars who are in fact approaching Jesus with this understanding.
+Rather than a non-Jewish Jesus, the Quest ought to be looking at the Gospels for a Jewish Jesus since that is exactly what he was!
+Here, he cites E. P. Sanders, N. T. Wright, and James Charlesworth as scholars approaching Jesus with this understanding.

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.